Now in beta for Windows

 Vendor cloud

-Comparison reflects publicly available Wispr Flow info as of April 2026.
+Reflects publicly available Wispr Flow info as of April 2026.
 Their product changes; double-check before deciding.

 Ready when you are